mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/runtime/API/01-REST-OpenAPI.md

 # REST (OpenAPI 3.1)

 This runtime allows a Mondrian module to be served as a REST API conforming to the **OpenAPI 3.1** specification.
-Each function can be mapped as a REST service, whose inputs and outputs are configured as query parameters, path variables or raw body content.
+Each function within the module can be mapped to a REST endpoint, with its inputs and outputs configured as query parameters, path parameters, or request/response bodies.

-The runtime, in addition to exposing a Web server for the API, provides a complete OpenAPI 3.1 specification automatically produced from the definition of the module model and functions.
+The runtime, in addition to exposing a web server for the API, automatically generates a complete OpenAPI 3.1 specification derived from the definitions of the module, its functions, and their underlying models.

 ## Package

-To use this runtime you need to start adding the `@mondrian-framework/rest` dependency and import the `rest` namespace from it:
+To use this runtime, start by adding the `@mondrian-framework/rest` dependency and importing the `rest` namespace from it:

 ```ts showLineNumbers
 import { rest } from '@mondrian-framework/rest'